PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 ### Materialized views

 Materialized views are psuedo-tables generated by other table data.
-Materialized views are available in a lot of databases, including industry-favorite, Postgres.
+Materialized views are available in a lot of databases, including industry-favorite, [Postgres](/blog/clickhouse-vs-postgres].
 However, most databases generate materialized views at a *specific* point in time.
 They aren’t updated automatically when new data is available; but in ClickHouse, they are.

 ClickHouse doesn’t accomplish this by using a cron job.
 Instead, ClickHouse re-engineered how materialized views work.
 When data is ingested, typically in-bulk, it’s slowly added to a materialized view by merging with an intermediate data representation.

 If you’ve ever implemented a MergeSort, ClickHouse’s underlying operation is similar.
-It is tuned for specific mathematical operations, like Mean or Count, and can append to a pre-existing materialized view incrementally.
+It is tuned for specific mathematical operations, like mean or count, and can append to a pre-existing materialized view incrementally.

 ### Specialized engines